demisto/content/Packs/ExceedLMS/Integrations/IAMExceedLMS/README.md

 An Identity and Access Management integration template.
-This integration was integrated and tested with version v2 of ExceedLMS_IAM
+This integration was integrated and tested with version v2 of ExceedLMS

-## Configure ExceedLMS_IAM on Cortex XSOAR
+## Configure IAMExceedLMS on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for ExceedLMS_IAM.
+2. Search for IAMExceedLMS.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Required** |